List of Little Britain characters: Mrs. Mead

-Mrs Mead is a religious Irish woman, who was Andy's temporary caretaker, when Lou went to the Isle of Wight following the death of his mother (to look after his father and arrange his mother's funeral).
-Andy was badly treated by Mrs Mead, and had to clean the house (which in Mrs Mead's opinion, was a "pig sty").
+Mrs. Mead was a typical devout Irish Catholic woman, who was Andy's temporary caretaker, when Lou went to the Isle of Wight following the death of his mother (to look after his father and arrange his mother's funeral).
+Andy was "badly" treated by Mrs. Mead; who didn't fall for his ruse, and had to clean the house (which in Mrs. Mead's opinion, was a "pig sty").
 She hit him thrice, to prove he couldn't feel anything in his legs.
 Behind her back he yelled in pain.

-She also made him eat some disgusting stew, and as an alternative to a choc ice, he had to eat a pear for pudding.
-Mrs Mead forbade Andy from watching "Des and Mel".
+She also made him eat some "disgusting" stew, and as an alternative to a choc ice, he had to eat a pear for pudding.
+Mrs. Mead forbade Andy from watching "Des and Mel".
 For their own "entertainment", she sang Onward, Christian Soldiers which Andy strongly disliked.

-Mrs Mead then took Andy to a cliff, where he had to wheel himself.
+Mrs. Mead then took Andy to a cliff, where he had to wheel himself.
 She told him that she thought Lou had been too soft with him, and told him that he had to do cooking and cleaning, no more TV or chocolate and crisps.
-When she was telling him he needed a job, Andy was tired of her unfair treatment, and killed Mrs Mead by pushing her off the cliff.
+When she was telling him he needed a job, Andy was tired of her unfair treatment, and killed Mrs. Mead by pushing her off the cliff.
 Though her intentions were well meaning, she took it too far and made it like she was going to live with Andy forever, even though she knew Lou was to return the following day.